Massage for People Living with Cancer©

 Purpose

-This class will allow body therapists to enhance their work with cancer patients by integrating Reflexology and Acupressure skills with protocols in regard to pressure adjustments, sites that need to be avoided and client positioning.Curriculum
+This class will allow body therapists to enhance their work with cancer patients by integrating reflexology and acupressure skills with protocols in regard to pressure adjustments, sites that need to be avoided and client positioning.

-While looking at the body from an Eastern Medicine point of view, practitioners will learn:
+While looking at the body from an Eastern medicine point of view, practitioners will learn:

 Prerequisite

-Any Society for Oncology Massage (s4om.org) recognized foundation course.Who Should Attend
+Massage THERAPY for Clients with Cancer or any Society for Oncology Massage (s4om.org) recognized foundation course.

-This class is to assist therapists working with clients that are receiving or have completed cancer treatment.
-The knowledge gained will also be useful and applicable for any therapist with clients presenting similar physical symptoms.Materials: class materials to be provided by instructor
+This class is to assist therapists working with clients who are receiving or have completed cancer treatment.
+The knowledge gained will also be useful and applicable for any therapist with clients presenting similar physical symptoms.

-Duration: 3 days, 22 instructional hours (21 instructional hours in Berkeley)
+3 days, 22 instructional hours

 Purpose

-To expand on the 'Nature and Spirit of the Organs' and further our knowledge in acupressure and Traditional Chinese Medicine as it applies to cancer care.Curriculum
+To expand on the 'Nature and Spirit of the Organs' and further our knowledge in acupressure and Traditional Chinese Medicine as it applies to cancer care.

 Prerequisite

-Students interested in deepening their knowledge as how to address signs and symptoms through acupressure.Materials: class materials to be provided by instructor
+Students interested in deepening their knowledge as how to address signs and symptoms through acupressure.

 Duration: 5 days 40 hours